Central serous choroidopathyCentral serous retinopathy

 Exams and Tests

-Your health care provider can usually diagnose central serous choroidopathy by dilating the eye and performing an eye exam.
+Your health care provider can most often diagnose central serous choroidopathy by dilating the eye and performing an eye exam.
 Fluorescein angiography confirms the diagnosis.

 When to Contact a Medical Professional

-Call your health care provider if your vision gets worse.
+Call your provider if your vision gets worse.

 There is no known prevention.
-Although there is a clear association with stress, there is no evidence that reducing stress has any benefit in preventing or treating central serous choroidopathy.
+Although there is a clear association with stress, there is no evidence that reducing stress can help prevent or treat central serous choroidopathy.